-The speed at which the Indian Air Force (IAF) moved equipments, personnel and National Disaster Relief Force (NDRF) teams in anticipation of Cyclone ‘Vayu’ recently and earlier after earthquake in Nepal had once again highlighted its first responder capability.
+The speed at which the Indian Air Force (IAF) moved equipments, personnel and National Disaster Relief Force (NDRF) teams in anticipation of Cyclone ‘Vayu’ in June 2019 and earlier after earthquake in Sikkim or Nepal, or floods in Uttarakhand had again and again highlighted its first responder capability.
 The world praised India for its “remarkable” response and described the country’s disaster management capabilities as sophisticated and advanced and greatly appreciated India playing a regional role.
 India has come a long way since the Bhopal gas leak disaster of 1984, 1999 Orissa Cyclone, 2001 Bhuj Earthquake, and December 2004 Tsunami, both in capability and response.
 India’s handling of the devastating Uttarakhand flood and Category 5 super cyclone Phailin in Orissa in 2013 also won international praise.
 Extremely severe cyclonic storm Fani in Bay of Bengal in April 2019 required move of around a million people to safer places.
 The death toll in such storms have greatly reduced because of proactive actions.
 Acquisition of Boeing C-17 Globemaster III and Lockheed Martin C-130-J to augment the existing fleet of Russian IL-76 and An-32 aircraft has given IAF global reach and heavy-lift capability.
 A large fleet of easily deployable helicopters makes India a great regional player for disaster management.

 Recent HADR Operations by IAF